 After the first known coronavirus death in the United States in February 2020, the virus's death toll in this country reached 100,000 people in only three months.

-The pace of deaths slowed throughout sumwinter, and then slowed again this spring and summer.
+The pace of deaths slowed throughout sumthe added dangers for older mer 2020, then quickened people, many of them are throughout the fall and winter, and then slowed again this spring and summer.